What is this?

 As Nietzsche infamously stated, “God is dead!”, which is a really a metaphor for the death of a belief system that held society and culture together that is currently, happening with more frequency and with increased velocity.
 For every edifice we destroy, it is in our nature to erect another.
 For those who hold on to old edifices, they cling even harder to them and are even willing to die and kill others who threaten or even question their beliefs.
 It becomes an endless and vicious cycle.

-What I desire to do with this site and all the media attached to it (through mediums such as words (articles/books), speech (recordings) and gestures (video)) is to address the above using the philosophical approach outlined earlier and to address all areas of human knowledge and endeavor including but not limited to culture, psychology, science, technology, economics, anthropology, gender studies and pretty much everything that I think is important and interesting.
-We need more deeper philosophical thinking, not less so as to acquire true value in life, not vapid quick fixes.
+What I desire to do with this site and all the media attached to it (through mediums such as words (articles/books), speech (recordings) and gestures (video)) is to address the above using the philosophical approach outlined earlier and to address all areas of human knowledge and endeavor including but not limited to culture, art, science, social studies and pretty much everything that I think is important and interesting.
+We need more deeper philosophical thinking, not less so that we may acquire true value in life, not vapid quick fixes.

 It is a site for all and none.